sasidhar791/Deep-learning/README.md

 ### 4. View the Output
 After submitting your query, the system will process the PDF and return an answer based on the content of the PDF.

 ## Contributing
 We welcome contributions to this project!
 If you'd like to contribute, please feel free to fork the repository, submit issues, or create pull requests.

+## Troubleshooting

+- **Issue**: Unable to connect to the vector database.
+  - **Solution**: Ensure that your vector database (e.g., FAISS, Pinecone) is running and configured correctly.
+Check your database URL or configuration settings in `config.py`.

+- **Issue**: OpenAI API key error.
+  - **Solution**: Make sure you have a valid OpenAI API key and it is correctly set in your environment or `config.py`.

+## Frequently Asked Questions (FAQs)

+- **How do I change the model used for answer generation?**
+  - You can modify the model settings in the `QA_bot.py` file.
+Look for the `model` parameter and change it to a different LLM (like GPT-3 or a custom model).

+- **Can I use a custom vector database?**
+  - Yes, you can integrate other vector databases by modifying the `retriever.py` to support the custom database.